cfree14/global_intake_inadequacies/README.md

 # Estimating global nutrient intake adequacy

-This GitHub repository contains the data and code for the following paper in preparation:
+This GitHub repository contains the data and code for the following paper in press:

-* Passarelli S, Free CM,  Shepon A, Beal T, Batis C, Golden CD.
-Estimating global nutrient intake adequacy.
-Near submission to _The Lancet_.
+* Passarelli S, Free CM,  Shepon A, Beal T, Batis C, Golden CD (in press) Global estimation of dietary micronutrient inadequacies: a modeling analysis.
+In press at _The Lancet Global Health_.

 ## R Shiny web application